 The Women's Leadership Initiative team welcomes approaches from potential host organisations, including government departments, non-government organisations, research or educational institutions, private sector businesses, peak bodies, or regional agencies, based either in Australia or the Pacific.

 Recent workplace internships and professional development opportunities include:

 - A one-month placement with a national scientific research organisation with the intern working at the organisation's headquarters and travelling to project sites in Australia and PNG to gain in-depth understanding of the daily operations and work contexts.

-- A semester-long placement with a secondary school where the intern spent a day a week over a semester working across different school departments to develop a braod view of overall operations.
+- A semester-long placement with a secondary school where the intern spent a day a week working across different school departments to develop a broad view of overall operations.

 - A three-week full-time placement in a major public hospital where the intern observed day-to-day clinical and operational functions of the hospital's perioperative services department.